-Wisdom Tooth Removal in Miami: Safe and Gentle Care
+Wisdom Tooth Removal in Miami with Gentle Guidance

 Wisdom tooth removal in Miami may be needed when the back molars cause pain, swelling, pressure, infection, or trouble cleaning the area.

-At Dental Blush Tamiami, our bilingual dental team helps patients understand the causes of their symptoms and whether removing a wisdom tooth is the right next step.
+At Dental Blush Tamiami, our bilingual dental team helps patients understand the possible causes of their symptoms.
+We also explain whether removing a wisdom tooth is the right next step.

-Our office is located on SW 8th St in the Tamiami area, close to Sweetwater, Westchester, Fontainebleau, and FIU University Park.
+Our office is located on SW 8th St in the Tamiami area, close to Sweetwater, Westchester, Fontainebleau, Westwood Lakes, Olympia Heights, and FIU University Park.

 We speak English and Spanish, so patients can ask questions comfortably about wisdom tooth pain, extractions, X-rays, recovery, insurance, financing, and appointments.